Maliyadeva College: History

 By 1908, the number of students had risen to one hundred, still under the leadership of Maha-Vidane Semenaries.
-In 1909, the school was moved to a new premises at a Buddhist Temple, Ethkanda Viharaya, along the Kandy – Kurunegala main road.
-This decision was made by the Mudaliyar Bandaranaike and Maha Vidane Semenaries.
+In 1909, the school moved to new premises at a Buddhist Temple, Ethkanda Viharaya, along the Kandy—Kurunegala main road.
+The decision was made by Mudaliyar Bandaranaike and Maha Vidane Seminaries.

 In 1922, the school's management was changed from the Buddhist Theosophical Society to the YMBA (Young Men's Buddhist Association).
-Dr. H.K.T.
-De Zylva became the new manager.
+H. K. T. de Zylva became the new manager.

-The school was still governed by B.A Semenaries who, being a Maha-Vidane, had the power to change anything if given permission by the Mudaliyar of the province.
+The school was governed by B. A Semenaries who, being a Maha-Vidane, had the power to change anything if given permission by the Mudaliyar of the province.
 In late 1927, Maha-Vidane Semenaries changed the school's name to Maliyadeva College.
 B.A.
 Semenaries retired from governing the school in 1931 and, after forty-three years as Maha-Vidane, he gave the position to Bandaranaike's son, the future prime minister of Ceylon.
-Before leaving, Maha-Vidane Semeneries appointed U.B.
-Wanninayaka (who later became a politician and government minister) as the principal in 1930 and abolished the manager system.
+Before leaving, Maha-Vidane Semeneries appointed U. B. Wanninayake (who later became a politician and government minister) as the principal in 1930 and abolished the manager system.
 Sir Henry Olcott died in 1907.
 Maha-Vidane Semenaries died in June 1945.

-In 1934, a batch of students from the Maliyadeva College appeared for the SSC Examination (equivalent to current GCE) for the first time.
+In 1934, a batch of students from Maliyadeva College appeared for the SSC Examination (equivalent to current GCE) for the first time.

 By 1936, the premises at Ethkanda Viharaya were not big enough.
 Former governor Maha-Vidane Semenaries and Mudaliyar Bandaranaike, who was on his last term, gave the order for the school to be moved to its current location along the Negombo - Kurunegala road.
-The land was owned by Madawala Disawa and was bought by H.K.T.
-De Zylva.
+The land was owned by Madawala Disawa and was bought by H. K. T. de Zylva.

-P. De S. Kularatne was appointed as the manager in 1941.
+P. de S. Kularatne was appointed as the manager in 1941.
 He changed the status of the school into a mixed school.